JetBrains-Research/code-summarization-dataset/README.md

   "summary_dump_threshold": 200,                      // methods summary dump threshold
-  "remove_repo_after_analysis": false,                // whether the repository should be deleted after analysis "gzip_files": true,                                 // whether the repository should be gziped "remove_after_gzip": false,                         // whether the all not gziped dump data should be deleted "copy_detection": false                             // EXPERIMENTAL - not tested, maybe slow and incorrect }
+  "remove_repo_after_analysis": false,                // whether the repository should be deleted after analysis "gzip_files": true,                                 // whether the repository should be gziped "remove_after_gzip": false                         // whether the all not gziped dump data should be deleted }
 ```